Lagoon Reserve upgrade

 Pavilion Construction

-Construction of the pavilion is proposed for the April 2025 to September 2025.
+Construction of the pavilion is proposed between July 2025 to October 2025.
 Clubs and user groups will be advised well in advance regarding any disruptions in accessing the ground.

 All disruptions will be minimised as much as possible and alternative options will be communicated in advance.